 Training Services

 Finally, a viable CMS will offer user tools.
-As a business hires on more CMS editors, it’ll need more training.
+As a business hires more CMS editors, it’ll need more training.
 Understandably, a business’s time, training expenses and ability to enhance user experiences are limited.
 For this reason, a good CMS will offer the following:

 • Immediate access training